 I love this book!
-It's a world tour of street cooking.
-It makes the taste buds and makes traveling.
-His title : Take away (To take away).
-Ten years of travel, 500 photos and 120 recipes: a book to devour eyes, concocted by a photographer, Jean-François Mallet, who was also a chef ...
+It's a world tour of street food.
+It titillates the taste buds and takes you on a journey.
+Its title: Take away (To go).
+Ten years of travel, 500 photos and 120 recipes: a book to devour with your eyes, concocted by a photographer, Jean-François Mallet, who was also a chef ...

 Take away Jean-François Mallet Aubanel editions 384 pages, 35 €